"Shogo was a great guide! Very knowledgeable and engaging. I feel much more comfortable selecting a sake after this experience."

 Select your preferred date and time.
 Instant confirmation — free cancellation up to 24 hours before departure.

-More Sake & Drink Experiences
+More Kyoto Sake Tastings & Tours

-TOP RATEDKyoto: Insider Sake Experience with 7 Tastings and Snacks
+7 TASTINGSKyoto: Insider Sake Experience with 7 Tastings and Snacks

 Join an expert-guided sake tasting in Kyoto and discover 7 distinct styles.
 Your Japan trip gets better once you truly enjoy sake.

-TOP RATEDKyoto: Fushimi Sake Brewery Tour - 18 Tastings in 2.5 Hours
+18 TASTINGSKyoto: Fushimi Sake Brewery Tour - 18 Tastings in 2.5 Hours

 Get ready for an exhilarating sake adventure in Kyoto’s Fushimi district!
 This high-energy tour features two iconic breweries and a legendary tasting spot.